krzysztofhewelt/learnin-lms/INSTALLATION.md

 ./install.sh
 ```

-4. After installation ended, app address is default on: http://localhost/learnin/public.
+4. After installation ended, LearnIn app address is default on: http://localhost/learnin/public.
-If you don't want URL with /public, go to the custom installation.
+If you don't want URL with /public, go to the [custom installation](#custom-installation).

 5. It's highly recommend to run the scheduler (that cleans old generated .zip files by teachers every 12 hours):
 ```